Serfetto/NSFW-Classification/README.md

 5. **Model and scene settings**
    - After adding the script, you will be prompted to specify the path to the model and the scene where the filter will be created to hide the screen (the source `Background color` is added).
 5. **Download the model**
-   - The model is available for download at this [link] (https://drive.google.com/file/d/1Vl5pY9ERFb-L5eF73Qt9Dumkmlrgykyk/view ?usp=drive_link).
+   - The model is available for download at this [link](https://drive.google.com/file/d/1Vl5pY9ERFb-L5eF73Qt9Dumkmlrgykyk/view?usp=drive_link).
 7. **Specify the path to the model**
    - Example of a path: ``C:\Users \<name>\Downloads\512old.pt ``
 7. **Start filtering**